Dividing the Child

 Our passage is a familiar story of two harlots who each had a baby, but one accidentally laid on her child and smothered it.
 So she took the living baby and replaced it with the baby that passed.
 When the other mother awoke and found the lifeless baby, she knew what the guilty mother had done.
-Eventually, the matter made its way to the wise King Solomon, who discerned the truth by God’s imparted wisdom.
+Eventually, the matter went to the wise King Solomon, who discerned the truth through God’s imparted wisdom.

 Astorgos (the Absence of Familial Love)

 Solomon revealed the difference between the women by wisely discerning which woman was moving in familial love for the living child.
 This is a vital truth.
-Understand that one woman carried the surviving baby for nine months, the other did not, and it showed in their attitudes towards the child.
+Understand that one woman carried the surviving baby for nine months, and the other did not, which showed in their attitudes toward the child.
 How could a real mother elect to cut her own child in half?
-She held the child close and nurtured and protected it as God instilled such affection in females, generally.
+She held the child close and nurtured and protected it as God generally instilled such affection in females.
 The other did not and agreed to cut it into two pieces.
 Simply put, the one loved with familial love, and the other didn’t.
-It’s stunning and instructive to observe how division, destruction, and murder somehow become optional in the absence of love.
+It’s stunning and instructive to observe how division, destruction, and murder somehow become optional without love.

 Consider also the story of David and Bathsheeba.
 Nathan came to him and told a story of a rich man killing a poor man’s little ewe lamb for food when he had scores of livestock to pull from.
 David’s estimate of the rich man was that he had no pity and deserved to die.
 Why?
 Because David knew what it was to invest love and affection in something and then have some reckless animal (or person) try to take its life.
 His pastoral (shepherd’s) instinct was similar to a motherly instinct.